Polovchak v. Meese

 Polovchak v.
 Meese, 774 F.2d 731 (7th Cir.
-1985), was a federal court case involving a 12-year-old who did not want to leave the United States and to return with his parents to Soviet Ukraine.
+1985), was a federal court case involving a 12-year-old who did not want to leave the United States and to return with his parents to the Ukrainian SSR.

 Walter Polovchak was living in Chicago when his parents decided to return to Ukraine, then part of the USSR.
 He objected, running away from his parents to the home of a cousin and requesting asylum, which prompted the case.
 His parents returned to the Soviet Union with his two siblings.